 Greenland Ecosystem Monitoring is an integrated monitoring and long-term research programme on ecosystems and climate change effects and feedbacks in the Arctic.
 Since 1994 the programme has established a coherent and integrated understanding of the functioning of ecosystems in a highly variable climate, which is based upon a comprehensive, long-term inter-disciplinary data collection carried out by Danish and Greenlandic monitoring and research institutions, primarily at three main field stations: Zackenberg in high Arctic Northeast Greenland, Nuuk in low Arctic West Greenland and Disko in low/high Arctic West Greenland.

 More information about the GEM science programme and the GEM database can be found through g-e-m.dk

-GEM consist of five sub-programmes (see below) and a number of strategic cross cutting initiatives that also includes collaboration with other complimentary operational monitoring and research activities.
+GEM consist of sub-programmes (see below) and a number of strategic cross cutting initiatives that also includes collaboration with other complimentary operational monitoring and research activities.